shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

-title: Quadcopters - A Noob's Guide to Construction
+title: Quadcopters - A Noob's Guide to the Sky
 date: 2017-06-13 09:30
 author: Arnav Dhamija
 tags: Electronics, Quadcopters
 category: Article
 slug: quadcopter-2
-status: draft

 We have liftoff!